analystibpateladesh/screen_assist/README.md

 ##  Feedback

 This is an early build and feedback is highly appreciated.
-If you try it, feel free to share ideas, issues, or improvements.
+If you try it, feel free to share ideas, issues, or improvements (Email: patelsvr123@gmail.com).

 **Happy building ⚡**